 Blog #1: Solving the Fashion Fit Crisis with Open Source Tech

 For my field study, I am trying to develop a digital virtual fitting room to address the "trillion-dollar problem" of online returns, which can soar to 40% because of poor garment fit.
-While I initially considered using a proprietary Engine bu then I have pivoted to a more specialized, open-source pipeline that prioritizes anatomy accuracy and real time physics with less programming and extensive customization.
+While I initially considered using a proprietary engine, I have pivoted to a more specialised, open-source pipeline that prioritises anatomy accuracy and real-time physics with less programming and extensive customisation.

-I rigged the characters with mixamo, and simulated the cloth using an Enhanced PBD framework.
-The cloth simulation is believable, and optimized to be used in normal devices.
-This student-friendly approach aims for hyper-personalized sizing with an error rate of less than 1%, dramatically improving consumer experience and cutting down on industry waste.
+I rigged the characters with "Mixamo" and simulated the cloth using an enhanced PBD framework.
+The cloth simulation is believable and optimised to be used in normal devices.
+This student friendly approach aims for hyper-personalised sizing with an error rate of less than 10%, dramatically improving consumer experience and cutting down on industry waste.

 No comments: